Image source:

 Export and Import Dynamics

-Spain is actively engaged in the international dairy trade:
+Spain participates actively in international dairy trade:

 • Export of Dairy Products: Around 400,000 tonnes per year